jianxunbak/Assignment-3.13/lesson.md

 ### Lesson Overview

 This lesson is one of the harder lessons because learners have to grasp the database and JPA concept.
 Both are two separate technologies.
+Pre-warn learners that this lesson will be on recap during the next coaching session if there are doubts by the end of the lesson.

 ---
 ## Self-studies check-in